Keith M. Phaneuf

 Though this practice is nothing new, Republican legislators frequently charged that Lamont’s predecessor, Gov. Dannel P. Malloy was far too indulgent in this area.

 “Governor Lamont’s comments calling for a ‘debt diet’ are encouraging and long overdue,” said Senate Minority Leader Len Fasano, R-North Haven.
 “State bonding should only be used for essential functions of government and long term investments that add value to our state.
-Unfortunately, under the previous administration, Connecticut drifted away from that understanding. … I look forward to continuing this important conversation about how we can invest in Connecticut’s future at the same time we work to better control borrowing and reduce debt.”Is Lamont prepared to be as stringent with borrowing in the 2020 elections as he wants to be this year?
+Unfortunately, under the previous administration, Connecticut drifted away from that understanding. … I look forward to continuing this important conversation about how we can invest in Connecticut’s future at the same time we work to better control borrowing and reduce debt.”Is Lamont prepared to be as stringent with borrowing in the 2020 elections as he wants to be this year?“Yes,” the governor replied.

 Though Lamont never directly named Malloy in his remarks, the new governor said his review of state finances left him stunned at the recent surge in state borrowing.